-Goal # Description Description Goal # 4 li ncrease the satisfaction and involvement of NOVA students and their parents/guardians.
+Goal # Description Goal # 4 Increase the satisfaction and involvement of NOVA students and their parents/guardians.
+Increase the satisfaction and involvement of NOVA students and their parents/guardians.

 Stakeholder engagement and satisfaction is important to NOVA.
 By soliciting and acting on feedback from our students and parents/guardians, NOVA is able to personalize the experiences for students in order to maximize their growth and achievement.
 This goal will measure outcomes as related to the following State and Local Priorities: 3, 5, 6